 Having an unsightly scar can have a negative impact on your self-esteem.
 It can make you self-conscious and rob you of your joy.
 A scar revision may be able to help you reduce the appearance of a scar and get your confidence back.

-To learn more about how scar revision can benefit you, set up a consultation at the office of Dr. Beth Collins, MD in Guilford.
+To learn more about how scar revision can benefit you, set up a consultation at the office of Dr. Beth Collins, MD, in Guilford.
 We will be happy to go over your questions, concerns and treatment options with you.
-Contact us today to schedule your appointment.
+Request a consultation using our online form or call us today at (203) 689-5295 to schedule your appointment.